arnosolo/blog/docs/22-ios-data-persistence-using-core-data.md

     TagRepository.swift
 ```

-Here is the code for `TodoRepository`, which currently only handles reading and writing to the local database.
+The following is the code for `TodoRepository`.
+Currently, it only has code for reading and writing to the local database.
 If there is server request code in the future, it can also be written in this class.
 ::: code-group
 <<< ../codes/demo5-todo-list/demo5-todo-list/Data/TodoRepository.swift
 :::

-References:
+References
 - [Building a Data Layer](https://developer.android.com/codelabs/building-a-data-layer#0)